 In patients with NSCLC, the most commonly found EGFR mutations are deletions in exon 19 (Exon19del [with conserved deletion of the LREA sequence] in 45% of patients with EGFR mutations) and a mutation in exon 21 (L858R in 40%).
 Both mutations result in activation of the tyrosine kinase domain, and both are associated with sensitivity to the small molecule TKIs, such as erlotinib, gefitinib, and afatinib (see Targeted Therapies in this Discussion).
-154 Thus, these mutations are referred to as sensitizing EGFR mutations.
+Thus, these mutations are referred to as sensitizing EGFR mutations.
 Previously, erlotinib was commonly used in the United States in patients with sensitizing EGFR mutations because of restrictions on the use of gefitinib.
 However, gefitinib was recently re-approved by the FDA based on a phase 4 study and is now available in the United States.
-118 Afatinib is an oral TKI that inhibits the entire ErbB/HER family of receptors including EGFR and HER2.
-155,156 The FDA has approved afatinib for first-line treatment of patients with metastatic non-squamous NSCLC who have sensitizing EGFR mutations.
-157,158
+Afatinib is an oral TKI that inhibits the entire ErbB/HER family of receptors including EGFR and HER2.
+The FDA has approved afatinib for first-line treatment of patients with metastatic non-squamous NSCLC who have sensitizing EGFR mutations.

 These sensitizing EGFR mutations are found in approximately 10% of Caucasian patients with NSCLC and up to 50% of Asian patients.
-159 Other drug-sensitive mutations include point mutations at exon 21 (L861Q) and exon 18 (G719X).
-160 Primary resistance to TKI therapy is associated with KRAS mutations and ALK gene rearrangements.
-Patients with exon 20 insertion mutations are also resistant to TKIs.
-161-164 The EGFR T790M mutation is associated with acquired resistance to TKI therapy and has been reported in about 60% of patients with disease progression after initial response to erlotinib, gefitinib, or afatinib.
-134,165-171 Most patients with sensitizing EGFR mutations become resistant to erlotinib, gefitinib, or afatinib after about 8 to 16 months of TKI therapy.
-166 However, studies suggest the T790M mutation may also occur in patients who have not previously received TKI therapy, although this is a rare event.
-172 For the 2016 update (Version 2), the NCCN Panel added a recommendation for osimertinib as second-line and beyond (subsequent) therapy for patients with EGFR T790M mutations who have progressed on sensitizing EGFR TKI therapy (eg. erlotinib, gefitinib, afatinib) (see Osimertinib in this Discussion).
-Acquired resistance may be associated with histologic transformation from NSCLC to SCLC and with epithelial to mesenchymal transition (see Principles of Pathologic Review in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-173-175
+Other drug-sensitive mutations include point mutations at exon 21 (L861Q) and exon 18 (G719X).
+Primary resistance to TKI therapy is associated with KRAS mutations and ALK or ROS1 gene rearrangements.
+Patients with exon 20 insertion mutations are also resistant to TKIs.176-179 EGFR T790M is a mutation associated with acquired resistance to EGFR TKI therapy and has been reported in about 60% of patients with disease progression after initial response to erlotinib, gefitinib, or afatinib.146,180-186 Most patients with sensitizing EGFR mutations become resistant to erlotinib, gefitinib, or afatinib after about 8 to 16 months of EGFR TKI therapy.
+However, studies suggest T790M may also occur in patients who have not previously received EGFR TKI therapy, although this is a rare event.
+Osimertinib is recommended as second-line and beyond (subsequent) therapy for patients with EGFR T790M who have progressed on sensitizing EGFR TKI therapy such as, erlotinib, gefitinib, afatinib (see Osimertinib in this Discussion).
+Acquired resistance may also be associated with histologic transformation from NSCLC to SCLC and with epithelial to mesenchymal transition (see Principles of Pathologic Review in the NCCN Guidelines for NSCLC).189-191

-DNA mutational analysis is the preferred method to assess for EGFR status.176-178 Various DNA mutation detection assays can be used to determine the EGFR mutation status in tumor cells.179 Direct sequencing of DNA corresponding to exons 18 to 21 (or just testing for exons 19 and 21) is a reasonable approach; however, more sensitive methods are available.^{159,177,180-182} Mutation screening assays using multiplex PCR (eg, Sequenom's MassARRAY® system, SNaPshot®

-Multiplex System) can detect more than 50 point mutations, including EGFR.
-129 NGS can also be used to detect EGFR mutations.
-136
+DNA mutational analysis is the preferred method to assess for EGFR status.192-194 Various DNA mutation detection assays can be used to determine the EGFR mutation status in tumor cells.
+Direct sequencing of DNA corresponding to exons 18 to 21 (or just testing for exons 19 and 21) is a reasonable approach; however, more sensitive methods are available.174,193,196-198 Mutation screening assays using multiplex PCR (eg, Sequenom's MassARRAY® system, SNaPshot® Multiplex System) can detect more than 50 point mutations, including EGFR.
+NGS can also be used to detect EGFR mutations.